This is a living document. Want to suggest changes? Head over to github.

-This applies to speakers, sponsors, and attendees of every event we organize.
+This applies to everyone who attends an event we organize.

-* By contact, we mean email, even a DM on twitter.
+By contact, we mean email, even a DM on twitter.
 Heck we’ll share our phone number with anyone who wants it so they have just in case.
-What “making us aware of it” doesn’t mean is publicly shaming someone.
-That never goes well for anyone and escalates a situation that likely can be solved with a few kind words and an apology.
-In other words we expect everyone to act like a fucking adult.
+What “make us aware of it” doesn’t mean is publicly shaming someone or the event.
+That never goes well for anyone and escalates a situation that likely doesn’t need to be escalated.

-As far as we know it’s never come up at one of our events, but a good rule of thumb is that if your mom or grandma will find one of your slides objectionable, it’s probably not a good idea.
-Does that mean not cussing, no, does that mean no slide of a naked women holding a laptop… yeah it does, and you should know better.
+As far as we know it’s never come up at one of our events, but a good rule of thumb is that if your parents will find one of your slides objectionable, it’s probably not a good idea.
+Does that mean no cussing, fuck no, does that mean no slide of a naked people holding a laptop… yeah it does, and you should know better.

-Part of what we thinks makes our events more enjoyable is a lack of corporate-ness and over all feeling of “being a big show” so yeah the occasional curse word will be in a session title, and is likely in many presentations.
-There’s a fine line between colorful language and just using foul language just to do it.
+Part of what we think makes our events more enjoyable is a lack of corporate-ness and not feeling like a “big show”, so yeah the occasional curse word will be in a session title, and is likely in many presentations.
+There’s a fine line between colorful language and using foul language just to do it.
 Our speakers know the difference.

 We expect participants to follow these rules at conference and workshop venues and conference-related social events.